abdulmoeed3737/shopify-theme-sections/video-reviews-section/README.md

 ## Peview This Section

-You can preview this section on the development store by visiting the link here: (`https://ecomwithabdul.myshopify.com/pages/video-reviews-section`)[https://ecomwithabdul.myshopify.com/pages/video-reviews-section]
+You can preview this section on the development store by visiting the link [https://ecomwithabdul.myshopify.com/pages/video-reviews-section](https://ecomwithabdul.myshopify.com/pages/video-reviews-section).

 **password for the above mentioned store: `ecomwithabdul`**